EarlSpiritRoo/EarlSpiritRoo/README.md

 ![Web Dev](https://img.shields.io/badge/Web-Developer-2563EB?style=for-the-badge)
 ![Focus](https://img.shields.io/badge/Status-Building%20Quietly-38BDF8?style=for-the-badge)

-This profile is only for external work and projects only.
-Please don't follow me.
+This profile is only for external work only.

 A Computer Science student focused on building small, complete systems from frontend interfaces to automation workflows.
 Learning by shipping, breaking, and fixing.